AAM77/100-days-of-code/rules.md

 3. If I code for my coursework, that won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
-5. This challenge is for learning Python only.
+5. This challenge is for learning Python and improving skill with SQL.
 Exercises, code challenges, and real projects will count towards my progress.
 6. The time spent doing tutorials, code-alongs, online courses and other similar resources will NOT count towards this challenge.